Terminal-Redux/collaboration-project/README.md

-# collaboration-project
+# Collaboration Example Repository

-A sample for the webinar on GitHub collaboration and workflows
+This is a sample for the webinar on GitHub collaboration and workflows.